Lionel Dunsterville: Early life

 Lionel Charles Dunsterville was born in Lausanne, Switzerland on 9 November 1865, the son of Lieutenant General Lionel D'Arcy Dunsterville (1830–1912) of the Indian Army and his wife, Susan Ellen (1835–1875).
-He went to school with Rudyard Kipling and George Charles Beresford at The United Services College, a public school later absorbed into Haileybury and Imperial Service College, which prepared British young men for careers in Her Majesty's Army.
-He served as the inspiration for the character "Stalky" in Kipling's collection of school stories Stalky & Co.
-He was also uncle to H.D.
-Harvey-Kelly, the first Royal Flying Corps pilot to land in France during the First World War.
+He went to school with Rudyard Kipling and George Charles Beresford at the United Services College in North Devon.
+The school prepared boys for careers as officers in the armed services.
+He served as the inspiration for the character "Stalky" in Kipling's collection of school stories Stalky & Co..
+He was also uncle to H. D. Harvey-Kelly, the first Royal Flying Corps pilot to land in France during the First World War.

-Military career
+Early military career

 Dunsterville was commissioned into the British Army as a lieutenant in the Royal Sussex Regiment on 23 August 1884.

 He later transferred to the British Indian Army, was promoted to captain on 23 August 1895, and served on the North-West Frontier and in Waziristan.
 As a railway staff officer he served in China during the Boxer Rebellion 1900–02, for which he was mentioned in despatches (by Major-General O'Moore Creagh, commander of British forces in China after the end of the main hostilities), and was promoted to major on 23 August 1902, and colonel on 1 May 1912.